Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 ### Step 3: Cortex Node - VirusTotal Hash Lookup

-Drag a **Cortex** node onto the canvas and connect it to the Regex node.
+Search for **Cortex** in the Shuffle app search bar and drag it onto the canvas.
+Connect it to the Regex node.
+When prompted, enter your Cortex API key and URL to authenticate the node.
 Configure it as follows:

 | Field    | Value                           |
 |----------|---------------------------------|